-- Continue to meet the needs of the senior population through innovative programs and efficient, • professional services. - Under the guidance of our Health District, safely reopen the Colchester Senior Center to the public and • manage the transition of services back to in-person. - Procure new 14 passenger wheelchair lift-equipped bus to replace the oldest in our fleet. • - Form committee to review/create a new Strategic Plan 2023-2027. • - Promote new senior center project throughout the community, as we head towards what we hope will • be a successful referendum.
+- Continue to meet the needs of the senior population through innovative programs and efficient, • professional services. - Under the guidance of our Health District, safely reopen the Colchester Senior Center to the public and • manage the transition of services back to in-person. - Procure new 14 passenger wheelchair lift-equipped bus to replace the oldest in our fleet. • - Form committee to review/create a new Strategic Plan 2023-2027. - Educate the public on the new senior center project. •